Where intellect, culture, and career opportunities converge

 New York is our campus

-With its Jesuit traditions of academic excellence and care for each student, and the great city of New York as its partner, Fordham offers students virtually unlimited opportunities for learning and personal growth.
-Find out why Fordham students say, “New York is my campus.
-Fordham is my school.”
+With two distinctive residential campuses, the Jesuit traditions of academic excellence and care for each student, and New York City as its partner, Fordham offers students virtually unlimited opportunities for learning and personal growth.

 Size of Campus: Rose Hill, 85 acres in the Bronx; Lincoln Center, eight acres in Manhattan